 By tradition this, the holiest place for Catholic and Orthodox Christians marks the site of Jesus’ crucifixion, burial, and Resurrection.
 It was completed in A.D.
 335, its basilica having been constructed on the foundations of an ancient Roman temple to Venus (Aphrodite).
 The actual sepulcher is inside the Edicule, a two-room chapel underneath the church’s rotunda.
 There are separate prayer times for the various denominations.

 Keep in mind: Expect long lines to gain entrance to the Edicule.

 The Temple Mount is a large, ancient elevated platform in the Old City of Jerusalem with a multifaceted (and sometimes contentious) religious significance.
 Historically, it took its shape from the construction of the First and Second Jewish Temples.
 At its center today is the Dome of the Rock, an ornate Islamic shrine built in 691 and Islam’s third holiest site as it marks the spot of Abraham’s offering of Ishmael and the Prophet Mohammed heavenward ascent.

 It also covers the Foundation Stone, itself considered the holiest site in Judaism.
 The Dome of the Rock is adjacent to the Al-Aqsa Mosque, also part of the Temple Mount.

-Keep in mind: Tourist access to the Temple Mount is currently closed.
-The Temple Mount is not only beautiful, it can also be a place of high tension as it has been a flashpoint in the Israeli-Palestinian conflict.
+Keep in mind: The Temple Mount is not only beautiful, but it can also be a place of high tension as it has been a flashpoint in the Israeli-Palestinian conflict.

 03 of 06